 In the morning, walk of several hours in the Palmarium park to spot several species of lemurs, who’ll watch us attentively, we’ll see some from very close up.
-When night falls, boat excursion to a place where you can spot the very rare and nocturnal Aye Aye lemur (Daubentonia madagascariensis) with the long middle finger, seven of them live on this well guarded island in the canal.
+When night falls, boat excursion to a place where you can spot the very rare and nocturnal Aye Aye lemur (Daubentonia madagascariensis) with the long middle finger, eight of them live on this well guarded island in the canal.
+Should the weather be good on the day before, we’ll do this visit then.
 Overnight with breakfast again at the Palmarium hotel or at the annex.

 5th day Monday: AKANIN’NY NOFY – TAMATAVE – FOULPOINTE (around 2,5 hours by boat, then some 60 km on the road with some potholes to Foulpointe)

 60 km long Motorboat transfer to Tamatave, the biggest harbour town of Madagascar, then continue after lunch by bus to Foulpointe, a seaside resort, which is also popular among the Malagasy on weekends.
-We’ll discover the old Fort with its guide Fidel, enjoy the sea and its food, walk along the beach or relax.
+We’ll discover the 1817 to 1824 built old Fort Manda with its guide Fidel, enjoy the sea and its food, walk along the beach or relax.
 Dinner possible at the “Friendly Fisherman” restaurant.
 Overnight at the Manda Beach Hotel or similar.

 6th day Tuesday: FOULPOINTE – SOANIERANA-IVONGO – SAINTE MARIE (around 100 km on the road with potholes, then some 1,5 to 2 hours on the ferry boat to the former pirate island)